edizmetin/ZygorGuidesViewer/README.md

 These files are then merged using a python script (see [build_zygor.py](./src/epoch/build_zygor.py) and copied using a small bash script (see [generate_zygor_guides.sh](./generate_zygor_guides.sh)

 In order to run the script, create a new venv with `python -m venv .venv` at the folder root, run `pip install .`, then do `bash generate_zygor_guides.sh`.
+This is not required to open a PR, I can run the script for you if needed.

 ## Notes